DS_Spaltenbild

 Statistical Machine Learning

 This course complements the Master's curriculum with models, methods and concepts mainly from the realm of machine learning.
-We will study intermediate to advanced models (e.g. trees, neural networks, ensembles), feature representations (e.g. kernels, adaptive basis functions) and strategies to ensure generalization (e.g. validation, regularization).
+We will study intermediate to advanced models (e.g. trees, neural networks, ensembles), discuss alternative feature representations (adaptive basis functions) and strategies to ensure generalization (e.g. validation, regularization).

 Participants are required to bring working knowledge in R or the willingness and effort to obtain that on the side.
 If you feel not comfortable with R, you may join the Bachelor module "Data Science I" in the first month of the winter semester to catch up (no credit).